Best Commercial Auto Insurance in 2026

 | Sole Proprietors | $300,000–$500,000 |

-For fleets and high-hazard industries, potentially larger losses are possible, so higher limits are often recommended to keep commercial auto insurance costs predictable and guard against catastrophic accidents or lawsuits.
+For fleets and high-hazard industries, larger losses are more likely, so higher limits help keep commercial auto insurance costs predictable and reduce the risk of costly lawsuits—one of the most effective tips to pay less for car insurance long term.

 Free Auto Insurance Comparison